hn-iiitd/CSE101/README.md

 # CSE101
-A collection of assignments and project completed for the Introduction to Programming course during the Monsoon 2022 semester.
+A collection of assignments completed for the Introduction to Programming course during the Monsoon 2022 semester.